Your sage expertise doesn’t deserve a shopping cart mentality, however that’s the focus of most “build-a-bear” websites.

 By “you”, I mean you or whomever is helping you: a friend or -ex “with tech skills,” or your 3rd cousin that has a great Facebook page.
 You may well be tempted to take a Saturday afternoon and follow the lure of a DIY site: that it will be inexpensive and easy.
 This is only true if you give no value to your time and disregard the word “easy.”

-These DIY sites are Build-a-Bear workshops of website design.
+These DIY sites are the most-familiar site-builders.

 “I want my site to reflect my practice and personality”

 Don’t like the size of a picture?
 The font is weird?
 The theme requires a photo of a cantaloupe and that doesn’t speak to you on a deep level?
 The Theme is in charge.
 Most DIY sites will allow you to change the cantaloupe, but it’s tricky to make your image fit into the cantaloupe’s spot.
 Need a page just for forensic work, a different color theme, a spot for your photo that is the right dimension?
 The theme can make it very difficult and the benefits begin to introduce the very complex skillset you are trying to avoid.

 Say you want to use your typical headshot – usually a vertical rectangle.
 The theme, perhaps, only offers images that fit into squares.